We Shall See: Plot

-Alva (Faith Brook), the mentally unbalanced wife of airline pilot Evan Collins (Maurice Kaufmann), wants her husband to leave his job.
+Alva, the mentally unbalanced wife of airline pilot Evan Collins, wants her husband to leave his job.
 However, she is tragically killed when someone throws a hive of bees into her bedroom.
 Police deduce that whoever was responsible knew that Alva was allergic to the insects.
 Each member of the household, both relatives and staff, comes under suspicion, as her psychotic behaviour has both alienated and given everyone a personal interest in her demise.